JuliaNonconvex/Nonconvex.jl/README.md

 ## Custom gradient / adjoint

-A custom gradient rule for a function should be defined using ChainRulesCore's `rrule`.
+A custom gradient rule for a function should be defined using [`ChainRulesCore`](https://github.com/JuliaDiff/ChainRulesCore.jl)'s `rrule`.
 For example the following can be used for the function `f` defined above.

 ```julia